Dr. John L. Gustafson (born January 19, 1955)

 Dr. Gustafson previously held the positions of Senior Fellow and Chief Product Architect at AMD in Sunnyvale, CA, Director at Intel Labs-SC, CEO of Massively Parallel Technologies, Inc. and CTO at ClearSpeed Technology.
 Since November 2013, he has been CTO of Ceranovo, Inc.

 Dr. Gustafson has recently finished writing a book, The End of Error: Unum Computing, that presents a new approach to computer arithmetic: the unum.
 The universal number, or unum format, encompasses all IEEE floating-point formats as well as fixed-point and exact integer arithmetic.
 This approach obtains more accurate answers than floating-point arithmetic yet uses fewer bits in many cases, saving memory, bandwidth, energy, and power.
-The book will be available in March 2015 from Chapman & Hall/CRC Computational Science, ISBN-13: 978-1482239867.
+The book is published by Chapman & Hall/CRC Computational Science, ISBN-13: 978-1482239867.

-This site provides links to Dr. John L. Gustafson's publications, research projects, accomplishments and interests.
+This site provides links to some of Dr. John L. Gustafson's publications, research projects, accomplishments and interests.